saltyorg/docs/docs/reference/rclone-manual.md

 !!! warning
     THIS PROCESS DOES NOT ACCOUNT FOR USING YOUR OWN TEAMDRIVES.

-### Step 1: Verify that the Shared Drive permissions are correct on your Google account:
+### Step 1: Verify that the Shared Drive permissions are correct on your Google account

 [Detailed instructions here](google-account-perms.md)

-### Step 2: Create a new project and generate a credential file:
+### Step 2: Create a new project and generate a credential file

 [Detailed instructions here](google-project-setup.md)

 Save that credential file on your server at `/opt/sa/project-creds.json`

-### Step 3: Create a Google Group to hold service accounts:
+### Step 3: Create a Google Group to hold service accounts

 [Detailed instructions here](google-group-setup.md)

-### Step 4: Set up the GCloud SDK:
+### Step 4: Set up the GCloud SDK

 [Detailed instructions here](google-gcloud-tools-install.md)